Featured

 Amblygobius hectori (Smith 1957), Hector's Goby.
 Indo-West Pacific, including the Red Sea, to Micronesia.
 To two and a half inches long.
 Aquarium photo.

 Amblygobius phalaena (Valenciennes 1837), the Banded Goby.
 Indo-Pacific; Philippines to the Society Islands.
 To six inches in length.
-This one off of Heron Island, Australia's Great Barrier Reef.
+Black spot on first dorsal fin.
+One off of Heron Island, Australia's Great Barrier Reef, and a pair in Raja Ampat, Indo.

 Amblygobius rainfordi (Whitley 1940), Rainford's Goby to the aquarium interest, Old Glory to science.
 Indo-West Pacific; Philippines to Micronesia.
 To two and a half inches.
 Aquarium, and Australia's Great Barrier Reef specimens.